Lately, I’ve been quietly freaking out. And after the “derrring do” this past weekend in Washington, even more than usual.

 Off to the Good Book I went.

-Matt: 6 25 – 34 and my favorite verse here?
+My favorite verse?
 Vs 25 - “Therefore do not worry about tomorrow for tomorrow will worry about its own things.
 Sufficient for the day is its own trouble.”

 Feeling much perkier, I delved deeper.

-Obviously this does not mean we should sit back and do nothing, it does mean we should not wring our hands and throw all hope out the door.
+This does not mean we should sit back and do nothing.
+It does mean we should not wring our hands and throw all hope out the door.

 “Why do you worry so?”